 They painted and decorated their fish.

-Made some more.
+Then they made some more.
 (I even made a couple myself as my contribution to the diy fishing game.)

 They fished for a while from the top of the washing machine, then decided they need a proper boat to fish from.